-- Different cultures: If you write for an international audience, be aware that format for indicating time and dates, monetary amounts, and numerical amounts vary across the globe.
+- Different cultures: If you write for an international audience, be aware that formats for indicating time and dates, monetary amounts, and numerical amounts vary across the globe.
 Also be aware that humor and figurative language (as in "hit a home run") are not likely to be understood outside of your own culture.
 Texas A&M University makes available Chapter 6, "Writing for International Readers," of Reporting Technical Information, Elizabeth Tebeaux, et al. For standards, see List of style guides from Wikipedia.
 (Thanks to the anonymous guest who contributed these important ideas.)

 - Other demographic characteristics: And of course there are many other characteristics about your readers that might have an influence on how you should design and write your document—for example, age groups, type of residence, area of residence, gender, political preferences, and so on.

 Audience analysis can get complicated by at least two other factors: mixed audience types for one document, wide variability within audience, and unknown audiences.

 - More than one audience.
 You're likely to find that your report is for more than one audience.
 For example, it may be seen by technical people (experts and technicians) and administrative people (executives).
 What to do?
 You can either write all the sections so that all the audiences of your document can understand them (good luck!).
 Or you can write each section strictly for the audience that would be interested in it, then use headings and section introductions to alert your audience about where to go and what to avoid in your report.